No Products in the Cart

 Adding stamps is simple, and even easier now that peel and place stamps have replaced the old “lick and stick” variety.
 If you have a single stamp, you’ll place it in the top right corner of the envelope.
 For more than one, place the first in the top right corner and then place additional stamps to the left of the first.
 Affix it to the envelope properly so that it doesn't fall off.

 It’s important to use sufficient postage.
 Stamps are how you pay for delivery, and if you don’t apply enough, your mail will be returned.
 First-class postage for a letter under one ounce costs $0.55.
 Purchasing forever stamps is a good idea.
 These are worth whatever first-class happens to be at the time they’re used.
 Right now they’re worth $0.55.
 If the price goes up to $0.65 a few years from now, the forever stamps value will grow to match.

 If your mail is heavier than one ounce, you’ll need more than one stamp.
 To determine how much postage is required, you can check this updated USPS postage rate page.
-It describes the service’s various rates and requirements.
+It describes the United States Postal Service and its various rates and requirements.
 You’ll also need a scale to weigh your mail.

 SEE ALSO: First-Class Mail vs. Standard Mail

 MAILING TO MILITARY ADDRESSES